Knowledge-Graph-Hub/kg-chat/README.md

     ```
 8. replace the `data/nodes.tsv` and `data/edges.tsv` file in the project with corresponding files of choice that needs to be queried against.

+### Supported backends

+ - DuckDB [default]
+ - Neo4j

+### Supported LLMs (Assuming you already have the API key saved as an environmental variable)

+ - OpenAI:
+    - GPT-3x
+    - GPT-4x

 ### Commands